-In 2016 a population based study by van Dalem et al of 120,803 users of sulphonylureas found hypoglycaemia risk in people on these agents to be 2.5 times higher compared with those on Metformin.
-This risk increased to 3 fold in people on higher doses or in those with renal impairment (CKD 4 and 5).
+In 2016 a population-based study by van Dalem et al of 120,803 users of sulphonylureas found hypoglycaemia risk in people on these agents to be 2.5 times higher compared with those on Metformin.
+This risk increased to 3 fold in people on higher doses or in those with renal impairment (Chronic kidney disease (CKD) 4 and 5).